|Guide||♦||62 Triplogs||Mine 0||0 Topics|

-Trail #9037 goes between FR413 and the Gaddes Canyon Trail #110 staying in Gaddes Canyon the entire way.
+Trail #9037 goes between FR413 and the Gaddes Canyon Trail #110, staying in Gaddes Canyon the entire way.
 Most of the trail is shaded by large pine and oak trees and is a pleasant segment for loops utilizing the Coleman or Gaddes Canyon (#110) trails.

 What I found is that the Gaddes Canyon Trail #110 goes from FR104B to FR413 as described on this website.
-The main segment of Trail #9037 goes between Trail #110 and FR413 following the canyon floor.
+The main segment of Trail #9037 goes between Trail #110 and FR413, following the canyon floor.
 There is a small segment of Trail #9037 that begins on FR104A near the trailhead for the Coleman Trail #108 and ends after about 1 mile overlooking Gaddes Canyon.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.